cvburgess/leadwithjoy.org/src/posts/standup.md

 layout: post.vto
 tags:
   - process
+  - project
-  - project management
+  - management
 type: guide
 title: How to host an awesome standup
 description: Done correctly, standups can both move your project forward and be a daily opportunity for your team to connect and celebrate
 date: 2023-10-06
-draft: true
+draft: false
 ---

 ## What is the point of standup, anyway?